CatAnnaDev/Game-Modding-Rust/README.md

-same in c# here https://github.com/PsykoDev/Game-Modding-CSharp
+Rust version is macOS only<br>same in c# here for Windows https://github.com/PsykoDev/Game-Modding-CSharp